Xiphe/sc-variant/readme.md

 ## What about...

 Yes, there are a bunch of other tools doing mostly the same.
-But I missed one that great TS support + absolute minimal footprint.
+But I haven't found one with great TS support and absolute minimal footprint.

-Shoutout to peers 😘
+Still one of these might be more valuable to you: 😘

 - [styled-variant](https://www.npmjs.com/package/styled-variant)
 - [component-variants](https://www.npmjs.com/package/component-variants)